JoseRicoCct/Capstone_MScData_Sept23_SB/README.md

 The primary purpose of this project is to experiment with FL frameworks to evaluate their implementability and develop a functional FL server.
 Therefore, the Research Objectives (ROs) are:

 - To evaluate the implementability of existing FL frameworks.
-This section experiments with popular FL frameworks, such as PySyft, FATE, Flower, FedML and TensorFlow Federated (TFF), by examining their architecture and their applicability to real-world FL scenarios.
+This section experiments with popular FL frameworks, such as `PySyft`, `FATE`, `Flower`, `FedML` and `TensorFlow Federated (TFF)`, by examining their architecture and their applicability to real-world FL scenarios.
 This evaluation serves as the starting point for the primary research.
 - To develop a cross-client horizontal FL server.
 A practical example of a web Flask FL server will be implemented.
-The FL server will feature two distinct scenarios: technological and medical.
+The FL server will feature two distinct scenarios: `technological` and `medical`.
 Each scenario will run independently, connecting five clients.
-Both scenarios will use different datasets, synthetic tabular data for the technological and images for the medical scenario, with data distributed as IID and non-IID.
-The Technological scenario will utilise a Neural Network (NN), while the medical scenario will employ a Convolutional Neural Network (CNN), both for classification tasks.
+Both scenarios will use different datasets, synthetic tabular data for the `technological` and images for the `medical` scenario, with data distributed as IID and non-IID.
+The `Technological` scenario will utilise a `Neural Network (NN)`, while the `medical` scenario will employ a `Convolutional Neural Network (CNN)`, both for classification tasks.
 - Comparison of FL frameworks and cross-client horizontal FL server use cases.
 A comparative analysis of the tutorials reviewed for FL frameworks, alongside the scenarios trained on the FL server, will be conducted to assess how closely the experiments align with real-world applications.
 The goal is to narrow the gap between popular FL frameworks and real-world FL use cases through the developed FL server.

 ---

 ### 3. Horizontal Federated Learning

-Horizontal Federated Learning (HFL) or sample-based FL, occurs when different clients have datasets that share the same feature space but differ in the samples they hold (see Figure 1).
+`Horizontal Federated Learning` (HFL) or sample-based FL, occurs when different clients have datasets that share the same feature space but differ in the samples they hold (see Figure 1).
 A practical example of HFL is when two hospitals in different regions each have patient records with the same features (e.g., age, height, weight, diagnosis) but for different patients.
 These hospitals can collaborate to train a model to predict disease outcomes without sharing patient data.

 ![Horizontal Federated Learning](/FiguresAndTables/mainReadmeFig/1.png)
 **Figure 1.** Horizontal Federated Learning.
 Adapted from Yang et al., (2019).